vncorenlp/VnCoreNLP/Readme.md

 </table>

 * Here, for VnCoreNLP, we include the time POS tagging takes in the speed.
-* Also note that on the __original__ VLSP 2016 NER data, VnCoreNLP obtains a F1 score at **93.2%**, which is higher than all previous published results.
 * See paper [1] for more details.

 ### Dependency parsing